Reed Smith

 Continue reading

 The culture at the firm is described as “extremely supportive”.
-The Shipping Litigation team earned a special shout-out from one trainee, who described them as “absolutely marvellous”.
-High praise indeed!
+The shipping litigation team received high praise from one trainee, who described them as “absolutely marvellous!”.
 Among peers, rookies appreciate the “small trainee cohort which means everyone knows each other and is supportive of one another”, while firmwide “everyone is friendly, approachable and generally helpful”.
 One spy noted: “It’s amazing how most of the superiors don’t act superior at all!”
-A few lucky trainees even received Christmas presents from their superiors.
+We are also told that supervisors make time for trainees even during busy periods, which rookies are very appreciative of.
+A few lucky trainees even received Christmas presents from their superiors!

-The good vibes continue when it comes to work/life balance.
-“We were really able to take on as much work as we were comfortable with, and they did not expect too much of us”, one newbie said.
-Again, however, this may differ between departments and according to time of year: “If you’re in a finance seat, particularly in Q4, then there will be early morning finishes and weekend working.”
-One trainee mentions needing to be prepared to work late evenings and even weekends in some teams.
+Work/life balance is said to differ between departments and according to time of year: “If you’re in a finance seat, particularly in Q4, then there will be early morning finishes and weekend working.”
+For early finishes, dispute and arbitration seats seem to be the place to be, with one trainee “generally logging off at 6.30pm” whilst their peers in asset finance and shipping litigation worked “much longer hours”.
 Trainees are conscious, however, of how Reed Smith compares with other firms and consider themselves relatively fortunate: “The salary is at the higher end of firms without the constant horrendous hours trainees seem to be working elsewhere in the City.”
+NQ rates currently sit at £125,000; not quite crazy US MoneyLaw levels but still very respectable for the City.

-Another strength is the firm’s “excellent” technology and innovation.
-In London, Reed Smith has a dedicated innovation hub, and counts work in this category towards billable hours.
-In 2019, the firm began offering an “innovation seat” to London trainees.
-The firm also has a legal services centre in Leeds, where lawyers and support staff can benefit from a “creative environment” in which “to find new approaches to problem solving”.
-However, there are as yet no plans to offer training contracts in Leeds.
+In London, Reed Smith has a dedicated innovation lab and trainees note that “the firm is very proactive in trialling new technologies”.
+It is said to have a clear tech strategy, with the aim of “integrating tools that are useful in day-to-day work”.
+There is also praise for the firm’s legal services centre in Leeds, where lawyers and support staff can benefit from a “creative environment” in which “to find new approaches to problem solving”.
+However, there are still no plans to offer training contracts in Leeds.

 Despite these niches, supervisors are known “to be conscious about giving trainees as broad an experience as possible” and help trainees “branch out and try something outside your typical area”.
-Juniors undertake secondments to the likes of Shell, Bauer Media Group, Reprieve and Liberty.
-International secondments currently remain suspended, but as Covid-19 restrictions continue to ease, popular foreign secondment destinations such as Dubai and Singapore will most likely return.
+Juniors undertake secondments to the likes of Barclays, the BBC, Bauer Media Group, Reprieve, Shell and Liberty.
+International secondments are also slowly picking up, with trainees reporting on six-month stints to Dubai, Paris and Singapore.

-Some of the firm’s short travel perks might make a comeback too.
+And it’s not just for international secondments that rookies might need their passports.
 In the past, trainees have enjoyed client visits to Hamburg on a big case, a week-long trip to Seoul and a Korean shipyard to take statements, and a week in Japan for business development and marketing.
-Perks at the firm are said to be “standard for City law firms” with the exception being the trainee bonuses, which apparently “haven’t changed for years” and “seem below what other firms pay”.
+Closer to home, the firm’s perks include a range of health and travel insurance packages which are apparently “standard for City law firms”, as are the taxi services and Deliveroo allowances for those late nights in the office.

 Insider Scorecard